serhan-yilmaz/RokaiXplorer/deploy/README.md

 ```
 This will return `TRUE` if Rtools is installed properly.

+#### Requirements for Ubuntu/Debian Systems
+Installation of some additional system level packages are required to use RokaiXplorer on Ubuntu.
+For this purpose, please check out the [Required Package List for Debian Systems](ubuntu_debian_requirements.md).

 ### Step 2: Create a project in RStudio
 For getting started, open RStudio and create a project in a new directory with a desired name.
 For more information, check out [instructions on creating a project in RStudio](https://swcarpentry.github.io/r-novice-gapminder/02-project-intro/#a-possible-solution).